canonic-epicure/Shotenjin/README.md

 DESCRIPTION
 ===========

-Shotenjin.Joosed is a Yet Another JavaScript Templating Engine, based on Shotenjin by [Makoto Kuwata](http://www.kuwata-lab.com/)
-Shotenjin was ported to Joose, along with some improvements.
+Shotenjin is a Yet Another JavaScript Templating Engine, based on Tenjin by [Makoto Kuwata](http://www.kuwata-lab.com/) Shotenjin was ported to Joose, along with some improvements.

 The main difference of Shotenjin from other templating solutions is that for the templating language it uses JavaScript itself.